 As a child, Ali and his family immigrated to the United States from Pakistan and settled in Englewood, New Jersey.
 As a proud New Jerseyan, he earned his Bachelor's degree in Biological Sciences at Rutgers University–New Brunswick, followed by a Master's degree in Biological Science Education at the Rutgers Graduate School of Education.
-After graduating, he taught high school biology and also worked at Khan Academy as a biology content fellow.
+After graduating, he taught high school biology and also worked at Khan Academy as a biology content creator.

 Specializations and Interests